ansari-inc/0xtakeshi.github.io/docs/frameworks/nist_vs_iso.md

 While both frameworks offer structured approaches to managing cybersecurity risk, they differ in scope, applicability, and implementation.
 To choose the right framework for your organization, **you must understand** these differences.

-According to a Perforce study, 54% of organizations experience data breaches because of **noncompliance**.
+According to a Perforce study, **noncompliance** is a risk you face: 54% of organizations experience data breaches.
 Choosing the right framework and applying it consistently can help reduce this risk and strengthen your security posture.

 ---